rootvisionai/dml_segmentation/sam/README.md

+Note: hyperparameters of sam feature are located under cfg.sam section

 Usage Instruction:

-I am reverencing to "sam" section under config.yml when I talk about hyperparameters
+* download sam model from https://github.com/facebookresearch/segment-anything
+* put local path to it inside your config
+* put your images and their json annotations inside config.sam.root_path/data/original directory
+* run sam_run.py script under root to get annotations

-Put your images and their json annotations inside config.sam.root_path/data/original directory This feature has functionality to keep your temporary calculation results.
+This feature has functionality to keep your temporary calculation results inside "auxiliary" folder.
-If you are changing following hyperparameters:
+If you are running it for the 1st time, or you're changing any of following hyperparameters:
+* sam_model_name
+* min_mask_region_area
-* anything under "embeddings_model"
+* threshold_orig_overlap
-* anything under "data.preprocessing"
+* min_polygon_area
-* data.n_clusters
+* epsilon
+* any data inside your original json annotations

-then sam inference results from previous iteration (if it exists) will be taken and clustering part only will be started
+then new sam inference will start.
+Otherwise, sam inference results from previous iteration will be taken.

-Take into account, that in case if
-* it is your first run
-* you change current or add new json files in original folder
-* you change any of these hyperparameters:
-    ** sam_model_name
-    ** min_mask_region_area
-    ** threshold_orig_overlap
-    ** min_polygon_area
-    ** epsilon
-then sam inference will be started from the very beginning
+Hyperparameters descriptions are commented inside config file.